microHoffman/env-replace/README.md

 If true, will add the key/value if it does not exist.
 Default `false`

+### `keep-only-replaced`

+Use together with replace-all: flag that determines if the result env file will contain only the replaced values.
+Default `false`

 ## Example usage

 ### With key and value